Backing Chromologics Again: Advancing a Cleaner Future for Food Colours

 A pragmatic path to commercialisation

-This new financing round enables the Chromologics team to continue moving through some of the most critical, yet least glamourised, phases of scale-up:
+This new financing round enables the Chromologics team to continue moving through some of the most critical phases of scale-up:

 -